Learn how to flock a Christmas tree super easily with snow flock! A budget friendly way to turn your Christmas decor into a winter wonderland!

 How to Flock a Christmas Tree

-- First thing you want to do is get your tree damp.
+The first thing you want to do is get your tree damp.
 Spritz a section with a water bottle or a hose.

-- Scoop some of the SnoFlock into the sifter.
+So, how do you apply snow flock?
+First, scoop some of the SnoFlock into the sifter.

 I worked in sections.
-If your tree is big, do the bottom first, then put on the next section.
+If your artificial tree is big, do the bottom first, then put on the next section.
 Make sure the branches are spread out how you want them before you start!

-- After you’ve flocked the whole tree, spritz or spray the whole tree to lock the flock on.
+After you’ve flocked the whole tree, spritz or spray the whole tree to lock the flock on.
 Let it dry for 24-48 hours and it will be stuck and hard and ready to decorate!